 Have some cabbage that you need to shred?
-Here’s how to shred cabbage no matter what tools you have.
+Here's a great tutorial on how to shred cabbage no matter what tools you have.
 You can use a box grater, a mandolin or even just a knife.

 Use a box grater if you need smaller pieces, a mandolin if you want your shreds to stay long and thin, or a knife if you want more control over the size of your cabbage pieces.